Services Provided By The Township

 All recyclable materials will be collected and mixed together in a truck.
 It is then separated at the local recycling center.
 Do not bundle or bag materials.
 Place loosely in bins.
 Plastic grocery bags are NOT accepted.
 Please return them to the grocery store.
 Window glass and glass dishes are NOT recyclable.

-If you reside in the unincorporated areas of Norwich Township and need a recycling bin, simply call Local Waste at (614) 409-9375 to have a bin delivered or stop by the Safety Services Building at 5181 Northwest Parkway Monday through Friday between 8:00AM and 4:00PM to pick one up.
+If you reside in the unincorporated areas of Norwich Township and need a recycling cart, simply call Local Waste at (614) 409-9375 to have a wheeled cart delivered to you at no cost.
+Additional carts are available for a monthly rental fee.

 Bulk Items (bulky or heavy items)